juliencombattelli/CForge/README.md

 ## Usage

-### Requirements

-CForge requires CMake 3.20+.
-Some dependencies might be needed depending on the modules used.
-Check the modules documentation for further information.

 ### Integration

 There are multiple ways to integrate CForge into a CMake project:

 - **CForgeConfig.cmake** — Install CForge into your system and use *find_package(CForge)* to locate it
 - **FetchContent** — Use CMake's *FetchContent* module to download CForge and include it to your project
-- **Manual add_subdirectory** (not recommended) — Manually add CForge to your project (eg. by copying the sources or as a git-submodules) and use *add_subdirectory()* to include it
+- **Manual add_subdirectory** — Manually add CForge to your project (eg. by copying the sources or as a git-submodules) and use *add_subdirectory()* to include it

+### Requirements

+Requirements depend on:
+- how CForge is used (see [Integration](#Integration) above),
+- which CForge modules are used.

+To build and install CForge, or to use CForge using add_subdirectory() or FetchContent, CMake 3.21+ is required.
+Other dependencies might be needed depending on the build options and modules used.

+CForge modules installed and used through the CForgeConfig.cmake might require a different CMake version (minimum required version for some modules can be lesser or greater than 3.21) and additional software requirements might be needed.

+Check the modules documentation for further information.

 ### Options